 Top tips if you’re attending Shivaratri festival in Gokarna

 Most importantly – be aware that this isn’t a tourist attraction.
-It’s a religious festival and very important to the local hindu community… so be respectful, cover up etc.
+It’s a religious festival and very important to the local Hindu community… so be respectful, cover up your shoulders etc.

 Be warned if you’re not a fan of pushy crowds and heat!
 Think about trying to get up onto a balcony to watch if this is the case.